rhymu8354/JsonClusterMemberStore/README.md

 # JsonClusterMemberStore

+**⚠ NOTICE ⚠ This repository has been abandoned** -- The maintainer has reached the conclusion that the original database abstraction was not appropriate for their larger project, and even with the redesigned database abstraction, the benefits of getting it adapted to JSON would not be worth the effort.

 This library is intended for use in systems where data is stored for exlusive use by a member of a larger cluster (such as in the Raft Consensus Algorithm).
 It is used to separate the application from the implementation of how it stores